Newgarden wins IndyCar finale but can’t deny Dixon 6th title

 “Just lost it.
 It sucks, this is the first time I’ve crashed while leading,” Rossi said.

-It got even worse roughly five minutes later when Marco Andretti spun while racing for the final spot in IndyCar’s bonus program.
-Andretti, the Indianapolis 500 pole winner, has not announced a program for 2021 and he was clearly furious as he paced outside his car in an incident that could have cost the race team about $1 million in bonus pay.
+It got even worse roughly five minutes later when Marco Andretti was spun by Takuma Sato while racing for the final spot in IndyCar’s bonus program.
+Andretti, the Indianapolis 500 pole winner, has not announced a program for 2021 and he was clearly furious as he paced outside his car in an incident that could have cost the race team $1 million in bonus money used toward next year’s budget.

+“We were in the money, so to say.
+I think I just got tagged,” he said.
+“I’ve never seen a season like we’ve had this year with the misfortunes.
+Some of it is luck, and some of it is not.
+The prep for 2021 starts now.”

-James Hinchcliffe, in another Andretti entry that had run in the top three most of the race, then spun, as well.
+James Hinchcliffe, in another Andretti entry that had run in the top three most of the race, then spun, as well, under caution.

+“In 16 years of racing cars, I’ve never spun out under caution before.
+Just my fault,” Hinchcliffe said, noting he made the spin even worse by hitting Andretti-aligned driver Jack Harvey as he re-entered the course.

-The pace car, used at that point for an unusually quick run of caution, reported it was low on fuel and then Colton Herta — in yet another Andretti car — spun after running for the win most of the day with Rossi and Hinchcliffe.
+The pace car, used at that point over an unusually quick run of cautions and six times for 26 laps, ran out of gas.
+Then Colton Herta — in yet another Andretti car — spun after running for the win most of the day with Rossi and Hinchcliffe.

+He still managed to finish third in the final IndyCar standings but was annoyed he didn’t win the race.

+“I think we had a pretty good shot at a win and I just messed it up,” Herta said.

-Newgarden had control but soon had Pato O’Ward on his corner, looking for the lead.
-O’Ward couldn’t execute and Newgarden put space on the challenger by stretching his lead to nearly a full second with 10 to go.
+Newgarden had control but soon Pato O’Ward was soon on his corner, looking for the lead.
+O’Ward couldn’t execute a pass and Newgarden put space on the challenger by stretching his lead to nearly a full second with 10 to go.

 The exiting champion was in cruise, but all the earlier attrition helped Dixon slip through the field to third.
 There was nothing Newgarden could do, even on a day he did everything he had to, to deny Dixon a sixth championship.